-&lt;sup>73 Violent Crime Control and Law Enforcement Act of 1994, Pub.
+The Violent Crime Control and Law Enforcement Act of 1994, Pub.
 L. No. 103-322, 108 Stat.
 1800.
-Ironically, the death penalty constitutes torture itself. "[D]ue to their immutable characteristics, both death sentences and executions deserve to be stigmatized as acts of torture - the word used to characterize the worst kind of cruelty and inhuman brutality."
-Additionally, some countries may refuse to extradite an offender to the U.S. if the offense they are accused of may warrant punishment by death. "[T]he Supreme Court of Canada - in interpreting the Canadian Charter of Rights and Freedoms - specifically ruled in 2001 that extraditing offenders to the U.S. would not be permitted absent assurances that the death penalty would not be sought."
+Ironically, the death penalty constitutes torture itself. "[D]ue to their immutable characteristics, both death sentences and executions deserve to be stigmatized as acts of torture-the word used to characterize the worst kind of cruelty and inhuman brutality."
+Additionally, some countries may refuse to extradite an offender to the U.S. if the offense they are accused of may warrant punishment by death. "[T]he Supreme Court of Canada-in interpreting the Canadian Charter of Rights and Freedoms-specifically ruled in 2001 that extraditing offenders to the U.S. would not be permitted absent assurances that the death penalty would not be sought."
 JOHN D. BESSLER, THE DEATH PENALTY AS TORTURE xxv, xvii (2017).
-Note that there is an exception in both the CAT and in Section 2340 for pain and suffering arising from lawful sanctions, an exception which attempts to justify punishing a perpetrator of torture with an irreversible act referred to by Justice Brennan as "barbaric and inhuman."
+Note that there is an exception in both the CAT and in Section 2340 for pain and suffering arising from lawful

-engaged in the planning of terrorist activities could be prosecuted irrespective of where the activities took place."
+2001, at which point a provision was added to criminalize conspiracy to commit torture abroad as "part of a broader effort to ensure that individuals engaged in the planning of terrorist activities could be prosecuted irrespective of where the activities took place."